(Updated November, 2023)

 It's easy to take Pelican Golf Club's Masters-of-women's-golf ambitions literally, as the course is now a Florida homage to Augusta National.
 Welling kept much of Ross' original routing, but reconfigured and styled it in a way that now constantly invokes that famous course some 450 miles north.

 Because of Welling's generosity off the tee, Pelican Golf Club does what the best of golf's old school did: make things trickier as the golfer nears the hole.
-LPGA Tour players and bogey golfers alike will hit most fairways, but positioning a ball on the wrong half will complicate matters, thanks to another Augustine trait: large, undulating greens.
+LPGA Tour stars and mid-handicap members alike will hit most fairways, but positioning a ball on the wrong half will complicate matters, thanks to another Augusta trait: large, undulating greens.

-"I think the greatest challenge is the greens," said veteran pro, commentator and club member Gary Koch.
-Eight-time LPGA Tour winner and Tampa-area local Brittany Lincicome was more playful, referring to some of the contours as "good [buried] elephants, but they're elephants."
+"I think the greatest challenge is the greens," said veteran pro, commentator and club member Gary Koch of the course.
+Eight-time LPGA Tour winner and Tampa-area local Brittany Lincicome refers to some of the contours as "good [buried] elephants, but they're elephants."

-"To play well at Pelican you need to be able to place the ball strategically on the greens," said, GolfPass instructor Nathalie Filler.
-"Solid iron play paired with a hot putter will be keys to success this week."
+"To play well at Pelican, you need to be able to place the ball strategically on the greens," said, GolfPass star instructor Nathalie Sheehan, who teaches out of the club and whose husband, Justin, is its director of golf.
+"Solid iron play paired with a hot putter will be keys to success."

 Whereas Augusta National's greens are known primarily for broad, sweeping contours, Welling mixed in plenty of more intimate, subtle rolls, knobs and tiers at Pelican's putting surfaces, too, giving them their own flavor.